 Loading NuWatt Energy...

-Fort Worth solar costs $2.05–$2.45/W in Oncor territory.
-A 10 kW system runs ~$22,500 gross.
-Oncor offers up to $9,000 in solar+battery rebates — the best utility incentive in deregulated Texas.
-Plus TXU Energy's retail-match plan gives you effective 1:1 net metering.
-No federal 25D tax credit.
+Fort Worth solar costs $2.50–$2.90/W in Oncor territory.
+A 10 kW system runs ~$27,000 installed.
+TXU Energy's retail-match buyback gives you effective 1:1 net metering.
+Propel Solar financing uses Section 48E for $0 down through July 4, 2026.
+No federal 25D tax credit for cash or loan purchases.

 2026 Alert: The federal residential solar tax credit (Section 25D) expired December 31, 2025.
 Fort Worth homeowners who purchase solar with cash or a loan receive $0 in federal tax credits.
 All prices shown are full installed cost.
-Programs like Propel Solar use a third-party owner to access the commercial ITC with $0 down.
+Programs like Propel Solar use a third-party owner to access the commercial ITC (Section 48E) with $0 down through July 4, 2026.

 Fort Worth shares Oncor territory with Dallas, giving you access to the best REP solar buyback options in Texas.
 TXU Energy's retail-match plan provides effective 1:1 net metering.